Turbo’s Guide to Econ

 “Everything is at once valuable and worthless.
 The local town will often have some common prices for things, but ultimately, unless you can find someone to buy your shit it isn’t worth anything.
 And anything you can take from someone else by force is FREE...”

 I know a lot of folks might want to know exactly how much to charge for a Basic Scrap, or how much to charge for that fancy new Gun.
-With constant blueprints changes and the “metagame” of what is needed or what is the best item or weapon locally constantly shifting, it can be hard to set one price for anything.
+With constant blueprints changes, the strange new world of a new system, and the “metagame” of what is needed or what is the best item or weapon locally constantly shifting, it can be hard to set one price for anything.
 There are plenty of folks that have strong opinions here, but I really want to focus on the real truth - items are only worth what you can get for them.

 It doesn’t matter how many scrap cards you have in your Supply Bag if you can’t find a buyer for them.
 Ask anyone that’s tried to sell a vintage Beanie Baby, or turn that collection of Pokemon cards into cash.
 It doesn’t matter what price that thing supposedly is worth.
 As long as it’s in your bag, it’s worth exactly squat.